 Making Green Worlds is necessarily a collaborative research initiative; it fosters relationships with institutions in Canada, the USA, and Europe in order to generate interdisciplinary conversations with researchers and activists across and beyond the university.
 Developing a collaborative model of graduate and faculty research in the humanities is central to our approach.
 Our membership includes professors, postdocs, and students from the University of California at Los Angeles and McGill University.
 Together, we will test and explore historical case studies and methodological propositions in a series of research events and publications.

-In 2022, Making Green Worlds will be the theme of a week-long international meeting of the Ecole de Printemps organized by the Réseau International pour la Formation à la Recherche en Histoire de l'Art, an international consortium that fosters collaboration across dynamic research institutions, grandes écoles, and art history research centres in Europe, Canada, the USA, and Japan: https://www.proartibus.org/ecoles-de-printemps
+In 2022, Making Green Worlds was the theme of a week-long international meeting of the Ecole de Printemps organized by the Réseau International pour la Formation à la Recherche en Histoire de l'Art, an international consortium that fosters collaboration across dynamic research institutions, grandes écoles, and art history research centres in Europe, Canada, the USA, and Japan: https://www.proartibus.org/ecoles-de-printemps